aodhanlutetiae/dj/help.md

 - In the first free column, calculate the difference between the 2005 and the 2018 numbers for a county

-> =B2-O2
+> =C2-K2

 <br />
 - Taking Longford as an example, the 2005-2018 difference is 22, down from 113 to 91.
-We will want to see this drop (22) as a proportion of the 2005 (113) figure:
+We want to see this drop (22) as a proportion of the 2005 (113) figure:

 > 22/113